ITM Reports - Compliance Check

 Issue: Contact information from ITM Report is not populating in the Occupancy record

 Answer: The inspector should document the non-compliance during the Compliance Check inspection.
+The system will track this as Reinspection 1, allowing you to schedule another follow-up.
 Your department can then follow your standard enforcement procedures, which may include violation notices, re-inspection fees, or other enforcement actions according to your local codes and policies.

 Answer: Yes, inspections can be reassigned after creation.
 Navigate to the inspection in the Inspections List, click to edit, and change the assigned user or team.
 This flexibility allows for workload balancing and coverage when inspectors are unavailable.